boat safety tips

 Don’t Drink and Drive Your Boat

 When combined with typical watercraft conditions such as motion, vibration, sun, wind and spray, alcohol can impair a person’s abilities faster on water than on land, according to the U.S. Coast Guard.
-Coast Guard numbers show alcohol was a contributing factor in 353 recreational watercraft accidents in 2020 (6.7% of all accidents), accounting for 130 deaths (16.9% of all watercraft deaths) and 315 injuries (9.9% of all injuries).
+Coast Guard numbers show alcohol was a contributing factor in 16% of recreational watercraft deaths in 2022.

 Boater Safety